| AFFORDABLE CAD/CAM SERIESGantry Mills…

 their ideas to reality.
 Teachers can effectively harness this tool to

 motivate students and drive many divergent curriculums.
+What Are Schools Doing With CNC Milling

 Machines?
 First, the student uses CAD to create the geometry for a design.